 Every XMI schema contains a mechanism for extending a model class.
 Zero or more extension elements are included in the content model of each class.
 These extension elements have a content model of ANY, allowing considerable freedom in the nature of the extensions.
 The processContents attribute is lax, which means that processors will validate the elements in the extension if a schema is available for them, but will not report an error if there is no schema for them.
 In addition, the top level XMI element may contain zero or more extension elements, which provides for the inclusion of any new information.
-One use of the extension mechanism might be to associate display information for a particular tool with the model class represented by the XML element.
-Another use might be to transmit data that represents extensions to a model.
+One use of the extension mechanism might be to transmit data that represents extensions to a model.